arthur-75/information-retriever/README.md

 # information-retriever
 All what you need for information retrieval resources.
+(Inspired by caiyinqiong) Feel free to participate.
 Work in progress...